bertiqwerty/exmex/Readme.md

 let expr = parse::<f32>("2**2*invert(3)", custom_ops).unwrap();
 let val = eval_expr::<f32>(&expr, &vec![]);  // 4.0/3.0
 ```
 Custom operators are defined as a vector of two-element-tuples.
 The first element is the `&str` that represents the operator in the to-be-parsed string, e.g., `**` in the example above.
 The second element is an instance of the struct `OperatorPair<T>` that has a binary and a unary operator of type `Option<BinOp<T>>` and `Option<fn(T) -> T>`, respectively, as members. `BinOp` contains in addition to the operator of type `fn(T, T) -> T` a priority.
 Operators can be both, binary and unary such as `-` as defined in the list of default operators.
+Note that we expect a unary operator to be always on the left of a number.
+Further, we expect the data type of the numbers to be floating point, e.g., `f16` or `f64`.

 We can also extend the predefined default operators, e.g., via
 ```